Having more fun than a human being should be allowed to have.

 They were just getting forms to fill out to apply for the money.

-The U.S. Chamber of Commerce and the National Federation of Independent Business, both of which have been critical of Obama's proposed health care overcall.
+Missing from a partial list of attendees released by the White House are the self-proclaimed voices of business, the U.S. Chamber of Commerce and the National Federation of Independent Business, both of which have been critical of Obama's proposed health care overcall.

-Confirmed attendees include liberal economists credited with shaping the stimulus package, union leaders, environmentalist wackos, and executives from Google and other blue chip firms.
+Confirmed attendees include liberal economists credited with shaping the stimulus package, union leaders, environmentalist wackos, and executives from Google and other blue-chip firms.

-He's going to get lots of recommendations to spend more money.
+Peter Morici, professor at University of Maryland's Robert H. Smith School of Business, he's going to get lots of recommendations to spend more money.

 These are the very same people who gave us the stimulus package.